PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 Save_results = file_extension + "Results_" + Filename_load + ".txt"
 ```

 The general strategy will be to average the pixel intensities across 100 non-light producing frames (typically found at the start of the video).
 This produces a sufficient-resolution image clearly showing the array’s structure.
 This image is then inverted to make the electrodes white with a dark background, converted to 8-bit, and then locally thresholded.
+Figure 2 displays this process.

 ```Java
 selectWindow(Filename_load + ".tif");